Pimco urges dismissal of 'Bond King' Bill Gross' lawsuit

 Total Return's assets peaked at $293 billion in April 2013, but have since fallen to below $100 billion.

-Gross now runs the roughly $1.4 billion Janus Global Unconstrained Bond Fund.
+Gross now runs the roughly $1.4 billion Janus Global Unconstrained Bond Fund (JUCAX.O).
 Morningstar Inc said it has underperformed three-quarters of its peers this year.
 Forbes magazine estimates Gross' net worth at about $2 billion.

 The case is Gross v.
 Pacific Investment Management Co et al, California Superior Court, Orange County, No. 2015-00813636.